On The Tube

 Spurred by the American media’s projection of “typical” African American communities, Suburbia explores the African American suburbs.
 The work depicts the invisibility of the black middle class and hopefully a more realistic picture of the average African American of the 21st Century.
 The series takes aim at how mainstream imagery plays its part in influencing and defining society’s concept of “blackness”.
 The series also explores the dynamics of daily living to challenge American ideologies about lifestyle, culture, and identity.

 While Bright’s work aims to redefine our understanding of African American life, it also has the possibly unintended effect of helping to expand the definition of the suburbs.
 Let’s hope others—artists and audiences alike—see this work and take note.
-It is, after all, everyone’s duty, no matter our preferred artform or genre, to upend expectations and dig beneath even our most comfortable cultural narratives.subscribe to Ploughshares?
+It is, after all, everyone’s duty, no matter our preferred artform or genre, to upend expectations and dig beneath even our most comfortable cultural narratives.Might we be so bold as to suggest that you subscribe to Ploughshares?